-In 2023 the percentage of students achieving English & Mathematics at grade 5 was 47%, and at grade 4 it was 71%.
+In 2024 the percentage of students achieving English & Mathematics at grade 5 was 40%, and at grade 4 it was 65%.
 At A Level the average grade achieved was a grade C- and a Merit for the applied general qualifications.

-To ensure that standards are continually raised the Academy, the Governing Body, and the Leadership Group:
+To ensure that standards are continually raised the foci for the Academy, the Governing Body, and the Leadership Group will be: